astyalvr/astyalvr/README.md

 ### _BYI_

 <p align="center">
-i make dth jokes, so if youre uncomfy w that please let me know beforehand, i say slurs i can recclaim but i hardly say them in pt so, i get rlly passionate abt the things i like and will usually go on a tangent when given the chance to, i have severe anxiety so it takes me a while to respond to ppl/dms,
+i make dth jokes, so if youre uncomfy w that please let me know beforehand, i say slurs i can recclaim but i hardly say them in pt so, i get rlly passionate abt the things i like and will usually go on a tangent when given the chance to, i have severe anxiety so it takes me a while to respond to ppl/dms, i hide/block freely.

   <p align="center">
 ──── ୨୧ ────